brettmillerb/Pester-Wiki/Showing-Test-Results-in-CI-(TeamCity,-AppVeyor,-Azure-DevOps).md

 Invoke-Pester -Script $(System.DefaultWorkingDirectory)\MyFirstModule.test.ps1 -OutputFile $(System.DefaultWorkingDirectory)\Test-Pester.XML -OutputFormat NUnitXML
 ```

-Then add a Publish Test Results task, it is important to change the Test Result format to NUnit to allow VSTS to ingest the output file.
+Then add a Publish Test Results task, it is important to change the Test Result format to NUnit to allow Azure DevOps to ingest the output file.

 **Note** Using the Azure PowerShell task doesn't require you to enable the control option of "Continue on error" before the publish test results.
 If you use one of the Pester Marketplace tools your mileage may vary.